-Zach nodded his head in agreement, “Yes, I know that he helped me to see that I needed to make some changes to help save our marriage.
+Zach nodded his head in agreement, “Yes, I know he helped me to see I needed to make some changes to help save our marriage.
 He gave us the love and support we needed during that time.”
-Zach kissed Todd lightly on the lips, “I am very grateful that the General was there when Todd needed someone to help me see the error of my ways.”
+Zach kissed Todd lightly on the lips.
+“I am very grateful the General was there when Todd needed someone to help me see the error of my ways.”

 The doorbell rang at that moment.
 Rick got up and answered the door.
 Three children rushed in the door and hugged Rick.

 Kyle said, “Thank you for inviting us to go boating with you.”